Shubbi/vishal-lp-sample-project-main/README.md

 ## Logging
 Not Implemented for this poc, but can be done by injecting the ILogger and using Serilog or any other logging library.

+## Async programming
+Not implemented for the poc, as was trying to follow the architecture around User.
+But in realtime scenario will definitely use Async via the use of async/ await and Task.

 ## Unit Testing
 Implemented for
 - CreateOrderService [CreateOrderServiceTests](./SampleProject/Tests/Core.Test/CreateOrderServiceTests.cs)